Maple Grove, Minnesota: Government

 The first town hall was authorized and built in 1877 and was used until 1939.
 In 1974, Maple Grove became a city.
 A new town hall was constructed on Fernbrook Lane.
 The first city council meeting was held in this building on August 4, 1975.
 The current Government Center opened in October 2000.

 On May 6, 1974, the city council voted to establish a volunteer fire department.
 In 1986, the original fire station was closed and two new stations were built.
 There are five fire stations in the city.

 Maple Grove is in the 7th District of Hennepin County.
 The commissioner for the 7th district is Kevin Anderson.

 Representative Kristin Robbins, a Republican (District 34A) and Kristin Bahner, a Democrat (District 34B), represent the city in the Minnesota House of Representatives.
 Republican senator Warren Limmer (District 34) represents Maple Grove in the Minnesota Senate.

-Maple Grove is in Minnesota's 3rd congressional district, represented by Dean Phillips, a Democrat.
+Maple Grove is in Minnesota's 3rd congressional district, represented by Kelly Morrison, a Democrat.

-In the 2004 presidential election, Republican candidate George W. Bush received 59% of the vote in the city.

 Education

 Maple Grove's public schools are part of Osseo Area School District 279, which also serves Brooklyn Center, Brooklyn Park, Plymouth, Corcoran, Dayton and Rogers.
 Maple Grove Senior High School is the only public high school in the city.
-Fernbrook Elementary School opened in the fall of 1988.
-The superintendent is Cory McIntyre.
+The superintendent is Dr. Kim Hiel.
 Part of Maple Grove is also served by Wayzata Public Schools.
-Other schools in Maple Grove include Heritage Christian Academy, Ave Maria Academy, and Parnassus Preparatory School, the latter two being private schools.
+Private schools in Maple Grove include Heritage Christian Academy, Ave Maria Academy, and Parnassus Preparatory School.